Naman18055/Computer-Organisation/Two_Pass_Assembler/README.md

 • Label definition : Checks for the symbol “:” used\
     Generates the machine code of the instruction defined after “:” , and stores it at the value provided by the LC

-# FILES GENERATED:
+# FILES GENERATED :
 • label.txt will be generated which shows the symbol table.\
 • opcodetable.txt will be generated which shows the opcode table which consists of Opcodes used , their code , operand used with them and instruction length.
 Machinecode.txt will be generated which shows the machine code as output.

-# ERRORS HANDLED:
+# ERRORS HANDLED :
 1)A symbol has been used but not defined.\
 2)A symbol has been defined more than once.\
 3)The name in the opcode field is not a legal opcode.\